chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 **Quantum computers** represent a paradigm shift in computational capability, leveraging quantum mechanical phenomena like **superposition** and **entanglement** to perform certain calculations exponentially faster than classical computers.
 While current quantum systems remain limited by noise and error rates, theoretical advances suggest that sufficiently large, fault-tolerant quantum computers could fundamentally break the cryptographic foundations underlying most blockchain networks.

-The threat becomes real through two breakthrough quantum algorithms that shatter our current security assumptions. **Shor's algorithm** can efficiently factor large integers and solve discrete logarithm problems—the core security assumptions behind RSA, ECDSA (Elliptic Curve Digital Signature Algorithm), and other widely-deployed cryptographic schemes. **Grover's algorithm** provides a quadratic speedup for searching unsorted databases, effectively halving the security level of symmetric cryptographic primitives like hash functions.
+The threat becomes real through two breakthrough quantum algorithms that shatter our current security assumptions. **Shor's algorithm** can efficiently factor large integers and solve discrete logarithm problems, the core security assumptions behind RSA, ECDSA (Elliptic Curve Digital Signature Algorithm), and other widely-deployed cryptographic schemes. **Grover's algorithm** provides a quadratic speedup for searching unsorted databases, effectively halving the security level of symmetric cryptographic primitives like hash functions.

 ### Blockchain Cryptographic Landscape

 Most blockchain networks depend on elliptic-curve signatures, including **ECDSA over secp256k1** (Bitcoin, Ethereum) and **EdDSA over ed25519** (Solana, newer systems).
 These signature schemes derive their security from the computational difficulty of the **Elliptic Curve Discrete Logarithm Problem (ECDLP)**, which Shor's algorithm can solve efficiently on a sufficiently capable quantum computer.

 **Hash functions** like SHA-256 and Keccak-256 demonstrate greater resistance but remain affected.
-Grover's algorithm reduces their effective security from 256 bits to 128 bits—still computationally infeasible but requiring larger hash outputs for equivalent security in a post-quantum world.
+Grover's algorithm reduces their effective security from 256 bits to 128 bits, still computationally infeasible but requiring larger hash outputs for equivalent security in a post-quantum world.
 For hash functions, it's important to distinguish between attack types: Grover provides quadratic speedup for preimage/second-preimage attacks (reducing SHA-256 to ~128-bit effective security), while the best-known quantum collision attack (BHT) scales around 2^(n/3), offering different and weaker speedup than Grover's preimage results.

-Shor is a master locksmith who, given the lock’s face (your public key), reverse-engineers the blueprint and cuts the matching key directly—catastrophic for RSA/ECDSA once his tools are good enough.
+Shor is a master locksmith who, given the lock's face (your public key), reverse-engineers the blueprint and cuts the matching key directly, catastrophic for RSA/ECDSA once his tools are good enough.
 Grover is a superhuman librarian who still must search the stacks, but runs the aisles twice as fast; a 256-bit shelf becomes effectively 128-bit, still vast but no longer overbuilt.
 One breaks structure, the other accelerates search.

 **Address generation** in many systems hashes public keys (e.g., Bitcoin P2PKH/P2WPKH, Ethereum addresses), providing some inherent protection through this additional layer.
 Exceptions: Bitcoin **P2TR** and legacy **P2PK** embed the public key directly rather than hashing it.
 In Ethereum, public keys are not on-chain until an account sends a transaction, after which they are recoverable via `ecrecover`.
 However, **address reuse** and **public key exposure** create vulnerabilities where quantum attackers could derive private keys from exposed public keys.